Agentlien/Agentlien/readme.md

 **My name is Daniel *"Agentlien"* Kvick** and I'm a Software Engineer with a passion for games.

-I currently work as a Graphics Programmer at Thunderful Development on Lost in Random.
+I currently work as a Graphics Programmer at Thunderful Development.